 - Is the lighting bright enough to allow you to see any hazards clearly?

-“The Centers for Disease Control and Prevention has a great checklist that older adults and their families can use to ensure the home environment is safe,” Dr. Brown says.
-Find it here.
+“The Centers for Disease Control and Prevention has a great checklist that older adults and their families can use to ensure the home environment is safe,” she says.
+Find the checklist here.

 Step #3: Ask for Safeguarding Help

 For ambulatory devices like canes or walkers, Medicare Part B can help cover the cost, Dr. Brown says.

 If you require assistance installing grab bars, railings, or other safety guards, check with local community or religious organizations, she suggests.